• Skip to primary navigation

 4 cups flour, 1 ½ cup water, 1 egg, 2 egg yolks, 1 teaspoon kosher salt

-• Using either a hand crank pasta machine or a mixer attachment, roll out pasta dough until you get to setting #2.
-Fold the dough using the book method as described in this Homemade Ravioli Dough recipe.
+• Using either a hand crank pasta machine or a mixer attachment, roll out pasta dough until you get to setting #5 or 6.
+For more information on rolling the dough and using the book method as described, follow my Homemade Ravioli Dough recipe.

 Fill and Roll the Ravioli